 Source: St. Louis Federal Reserve Branch.

-In 2005 facing pressures from the American government as well as rising commodities prices, such as petroleum, the Chinese government started to gradually revaluate its currency and introduced a managed floating exchange rate.
-By 2008 the exchange rate stabilized around 6.8 Yuan per USD.
-Because of intense competition on global markets and between Chinese manufacturers, the profit margin for several export goods is very low (less than 5%), implying that an additional reevaluation of the Yuan has significant negative impacts on the competitiveness of the Chinese export-oriented economy.
-By 2013, the exchange rate reached 6.0 Yuan per USD, but a reverse trend began as the Chinese economy was losing competitiveness and as global demand slowed down.
+In 2005 facing pressures from the American government and rising commodities prices, such as petroleum, the Chinese government gradually revaluated its currency and introduced a managed floating exchange rate.
+By 2008 the exchange rate stabilized at around 6.8 Yuan per USD.
+Because of intense competition in global markets and between Chinese manufacturers, the profit margin for several export goods is very low (less than 5%), implying that an additional reevaluation of the Yuan has significant negative impacts on the competitiveness of the Chinese export-oriented economy.
+By 2013, the exchange rate reached 6.0 Yuan per USD, but a reverse trend began as the Chinese economy was losing competitiveness and global demand slowed down.
 It can thus be expected the Chinese authorities would be highly reluctant to further revalue the Yuan to levels seen before the 1990s.